jgneff/openjdk/README.md

 $ sudo apt install openjdk-15-jdk
 ```

 Until that time, this Snap package can be a temporary solution by providing the latest OpenJDK on as many Linux distributions and architectures as possible.

-If you share in these goals, I welcome your help and support.
+I welcome your help and support.

 ### Building

+On Linux systems, you can build the Snap package directly by installing [Snapcraft](https://snapcraft.io/snapcraft) on your development workstation.
+The bottom of the Snapcraft page shows how to enable Snaps for your Linux distribution.

 Whether you're running Windows, macOS, or Linux, you can use [Multipass](https://multipass.run) to build this project in an Ubuntu virtual machine (VM).
 For example, the following command will launch the Multipass [primary instance](https://multipass.run/docs/primary-instance) with 2 CPUs, 4 GiB of RAM, and Ubuntu 20.10 (Groovy Gorilla):